krish-shahh/BCLS/_posts/2020-09-17-Study-Habits.md

 Whatever your particular incentive is, let yourself have that small reward-boost to help see you through the days when studying seems particularly taxing.</p>

+<h2><b>Bonus Tip: Get Enough Sleep</b></h2>

+<p>The absolute, number one, most important way you can prepare yourself for a test is to sleep the night before.
+Getting a good night's sleep before a test (and preferably every night) is absolutely paramount.

+Sleep increases focus and concentration.
+The effects of not sleeping are much like being under the influence of alcohol.
+No matter how well you know the material, taking a test sleep deprived will do you no favors.

+A regular sleep schedule is preferable and will do wonders for your overall health, happiness, concentration, and memory.
+But even if you can't sleep, just closing your eyes and relaxing will help.
+So if you find yourself grappling with insomnia, let yourself relax in the dark and in your bed instead of whittling away the hours some other way.</p>

 <caption>Please follow our social media linked in the website's footer.</caption>